delta62/h1/README.md

 ## NoScript Integration
 If you're already using NoScript, h1 can seamlessly use NoScript's permissions for its own whitelisting.
 This includes both permanent and temporary permissions.

 ## Let's do this!
-Where's the install button?
 This project is still in development, and as such I'm not hosting it on addons.mozilla.org yet.
-I'll be adding a makefile soon, but if you're looking at this you're probably comfortable with
+If you're running something that has bash, make sure you have `zip` in your `$PATH`, then do `./make.sh`.
+If you're on Windows, do the following:

-1. Zipping all the files in this folder
+1. Zip all the files in this repo, sans git.
+Do not zip the repo itself.
-2. Naming the zip file h1.xpi
+2. Name the zip file `h1@samnoedel.com.xpi`

-3. Dragging that file onto Firefox
+You can install xpi extensions by dragging them onto Firefox.

 Remember - if you compile and install manually you won't get updates automatically.